rishm069/terraform-eks/README.md

 *Stored at [./app/](./app/)*

-This is an example application taken diretcly from [FastAPI documentaion](https://fastapi.tiangolo.com/#example).
+This is an example application taken directly from [FastAPI documentaion](https://fastapi.tiangolo.com/#example).

-It has been tested with Pyrhon `3.11.0` thus doesn't require `typing` module manual installation.
+It has been tested with Python `3.11.0` and thus doesn't require a `typing` module manual installation.

-To run app locally create and activate venv:
+To run the app locally create and activate venv:

 ```bash
 python -m venv ./